 Refined petroleum product volumes are driven by United States gasoline and diesel fuel consumption, principally vehicle usage, air travel and weather conditions.
 Volumes can also relate to gasoline inventory imbalances within the United States.
 Generally, gasoline and No. 2 oil are exported from the Gulf Coast where refining capacity exceeds demand.
 The Midwest is a net importer of such products.
-Ethanol, produced in the Midwest, is moved from the Midwest to Gulf Coast customers.
+Volumes were also driven by heavier volumes of diesel fuel transported to terminals along the Gulf Coast for export to South America.
+Ethanol, produced in the Midwest, is moved from the Midwest to Gulf Coast customers; however, during 2012 ethanol volumes declined significantly due to the high price of corn, the major feedstock for United States ethanol production.
 In the coastal trade, tank barges are frequently used to transport refined petroleum products from a coastal refinery or terminals served by pipelines to the end markets.
 Many coastal areas have access to refined petroleum products only by using marine transportation as the last link in the distribution chain.